-In this post we’ll cover a few of the different types of tuplets and how they work in music theory.
+In this post, we’ll cover a few of the different types of tuplets and how they work in music theory.

-What is a Tuplet?
+What Is A Tuplet?

 In music, a tuplet, is the name we give to rhythms that subdivide a beat into different divisions than normally allowed by the time signature.

-But, what if we want to divide a beat into three, five or something else?
+But, what if we want to divide a beat into three, five, or something else?

-It’s times like these that we use tuplets as they allow as to split a beat into thirds, quarters, fifths sixths, sevenths etc.
+It’s times like these that we use tuplets as they allow as to split a beat into thirds, fifths sixths, sevenths etc.

-Types of Tuplets
+Types Of Tuplets

 There are a number of different types of tuplets for different purposes.

 Some are easier to play than others, and some of them are a lot more common.

 In the examples covered below, remember that it can be any time value of note, not just the ones I’ve used as examples.